 But the third time an effort was made in the same district, and the state priest came to their aid.
 Some of the community people argued that Adventists are not Christians, but he stoutly maintained that from his knowledge of two who lived in his field, they were the best Christians he knew.
-The protest was then withdrawn, and today on beautiful Tyri Fjord stands a monument to our work, crowded to its doors with Laplander youth in north Norway.
+The protest was then withdrawn, and today on beautiful Tyri Fjord to its doors with Laplander youth in north Norway.
 One sad note was that twice as many students want to come as can be accommodated.